the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

-The `searchKey` will be used as key to save the updated hits and page in a results map.
+The `searchKey` will be used as key to save the updated hits and page in a `results` map.

-First you have to retrieve the `searchKey` from the component state.
+First, you have to retrieve the `searchKey` from the component state.
 Remember that the `searchKey` gets set on `componentDidMount()` and `onSearchSubmit()`.

-Second the old hits have to get merged with the new hits as before.
-But this time the old hits get retrieved from the results map with the `searchKey` as key.
+Second, the old hits have to get merged with the new hits as before.
+But this time the old hits get retrieved from the `results` map with the `searchKey` as key.

-Third a new result can be set in the results map in the state.
-Let's examine the results object in `setState()`.
+Third, a new result can be set in the `results` map in the state.
+Let's examine the `results` object in `setState()`.

 {lang=javascript}
 ~~~~~~~~